dankamongmen/notcurses/USAGE.md

 // successful call to notcurses_render().
 int notcurses_render(struct notcurses* nc);

+// Write the last rendered frame, in its entirety, to 'fp'.
+This is not valid
+// until notcurses_render() has been successfully called at least once. int notcurses_render_to_file(struct notcurses* nc, FILE* fp);

 // Retrieve the contents of the specified cell as last rendered.
 The EGC is
 // returned, or NULL on error.
 This EGC must be free()d by the caller.
 The
 // attrword and channels are written to 'attrword' and 'channels', respectively.